mjhouse/mil_std_1553b/README.md

 #### Command messages

 Messages can be parsed as command messages, and the leading command word will determine how many data words will be parsed from the buffer.
-See [Message] for more information.

 ```rust
     use mil_std_1553b::*;